sitn/mobility_updater/README.md

 ## Purpose

-The `shared_mobility.py` script gets data from the national shared mobility platform:
+The `shared_mobility.py` script gets data from the national shared mobility platform.
-- The webservices are described [here](https://sharedmobility.ch/gbfs.json)
-- The explanation can be found [here](https://github.com/SFOE/sharedmobility)
+The explanation can be found [here](https://github.com/SFOE/sharedmobility)

 The `electric_mobility.py` script gets data from the national data infrastructure For electromobility:
 - Data access is described [here](https://github.com/SFOE/ichtankestrom_Documentation/blob/main/Access%20Download%20the%20data.md)